0xLEANux/0xleanux.github.io/README.md

 ## License

-Choose a license for this repo if you want others to reuse the donation hub template.

-Common options:
-- MIT
-- Apache-2.0

-Add a `LICENSE` file when you decide.
+Licensed under **AGPL-3.0-or-later** (see `LICENSE`).
+If you run a modified version publicly, the AGPL requires you to provide the corresponding source to users.